Duel (American game show)

-Duel is an American game show hosted by Mike Greenberg that first aired from December 17 to December 23, 2007 on ABC.
+Duel is an American game show hosted by Mike Greenberg that first aired from December 17 to December 23, 2007, on ABC.
 The show aired as a week-long six-episode tournament at 8:00 p.m.
 (7:00 p.m.
 Central) from Monday through Friday with the finale on Sunday.

 The show's website described the program as a cross between Who Wants to Be a Millionaire? and the World Series of Poker.
-The game was played in a head-to-head format in which contestants answered general trivia questions, with wrong answers contributing to a growing jackpot.
-The winner of the Duel jackpot of $1,720,000 was Ashlee Register, whose grand total was nearly $1.8 million when combined with previous winnings, making her the highest-winning female game show contestant in the U.S.
+The game was played in a head-to-head format in which contestants answered general trivia questions.
+The first season uses a tournament format with a progressive jackpot which accumulates for every incorrect answers covered; the top four contestants are invited to the finale aired December 23, 2007 cumulating to the champion claiming the entire jackpot.

-The second season aired in a weekly format with modified rules from April 4, 2008 to July 25, 2008 at 9:00 p.m.
+The second season aired in a weekly format with modified rules from April 4 to July 25, 2008, at 9:00 p.m.
 (8:00 p.m.
 Central).
+This time, the returning champions format was used and winning contestants compete a series of up to five duels for a $500,000 grand prize.

 Both seasons were sponsored by Diet Pepsi Max led by Russell Findlay, the Pepsi marketing executive who launched Pepsi Max in the USA.

 Gameplay

 Season 1

-Each player began a duel with ten chips, each worth $5,000 (for a combined total of $50,000).
-Before each question was asked, a screen rose between the contestants to hide their answers from each other.
-The duel always began with the catchphrase "Let's Duel!" before the question was heard.
-Each question was multiple choice with four choices.
+Each player began a duel with ten chips, each worth $5,000 (for a total of $50,000).
+Each question was a multiple choice question with four choices.
 The question was read by the host while the contestants used their chips to cover choices, one chip per choice.
-They were allowed to cover any number of choices, provided they had enough chips.
-After both players had locked in their answers, the screen was lowered so contestants could see each other's choices, and the correct answer was then revealed.
-All chips placed on wrong answers were taken away, and their value was added to a jackpot.
+They were allowed to cover any number of choices, provided they had enough chips; the contestant then locked their answers, after which the chips are sunk in place and no further changes may be made.
+A partition is raised at the start of each question, after which it is lowered once both players had locked in their answers, allowing the contestants to see each other's choices.
+Only one answer is correct.
+Contestants retained chips placed on correct answers, while chips placed on the wrong answers are removed from play and their value added towards the progressive jackpot.

-While the questions normally had no time limit, a contestant who had already locked in his/her answers could "press" the opponent and impose a seven-second time limit, after which answers would be automatically locked in.
+Questions normally had no time limit, but after locking in, a contestant could "press" the opponent and impose a seven-second time limit, after which answers would be automatically locked in.
 Each contestant was given two presses per duel.

-The duel continued until at least one contestant failed to cover the correct answer to a question.
-If only one contestant failed to answer correctly, that contestant was eliminated; any chips the contestant had not played were not added to the jackpot, though any played on wrong answers were still added.
-The winning contestant became champion and won the value of any chips they still possessed, including the one covering the correct answer.
-That money was theirs to keep, regardless of the outcome of future duels.